sandinak/dmx-followspot/README.md

 system can discover the stage.
 However if you have a single stage .. this can be setup

+# Theory
+This software works by designating the stage as a space in x,y,z coordinated planes with the origin at the farthest spot Down Stage Right.
+All Fixtures and Targets are referenced from that point.
+It then uses configuration, basic Euclidean geometry and vectors to determine how to align designated moving head fixtures to the specified point on the stage.

 # Requirements
 - A reasonable host to run as the passthrough, I am using a